stephenharris/Event-Organiser/readme.txt

 == Changelog ==

+= 2.2.2 =
+* Fixes WP3.6 issues with dialogs and admin calendar
+* Fixes js issues with WP3.3-3.4.
+* Fix WP3.6 strict error messages (in debug mode)
+* Ensures category colour CSS is printed in script debug mode

 = 2.2.1 =
 * Fixes bug introduced in 2.2 where styling is not loaded for admin calendar if there are no categories.
 [See #110](https://github.com/stephenharris/Event-Organiser/pull/110)
 * Fixes bug with sort order and grouping events.
 [See #115](https://github.com/stephenharris/Event-Organiser/issues/115)
 * Filter `eventorganiser_admin_fullcalendar_event` added for naming consistancy ( `eventorganiser_admin_fullcalendar_event` and `eventorganiser_fullcalendar_event` for admin/front-end fullCalendars)
 * Corrected inline documentation
 * Fixed events with no event data becoming hidden. [#111](https://github.com/stephenharris/Event-Organiser/issues/111)
-* Fixes 3.6 strict errors
+* Fixes 3.6 strict errors (in debug mode)
 * Fixes jQuery UI bugs (venue selection).
 Retains backwards compatibility for WP 3.3 & 3.4.